-This command changes the orientation of a set of surfaces or a single surface.
+This command changes the orientation of a set of shell-elements, bodies or surfaces.
 In case of a single surface with the parameter "auto" all surfaces will be flipped in a way that they share a common direction (in or out of a volume).
-See also qflp.
+The related elements are also flipped.
+See qflp for the cursor controlled command.

-8.28 flpc
+9.29 flpc

-'''

 'flpc'

-'''